le717/webring/README.md

 ### Auth key creation/management

-All non HTTP `GET` requests (so, basically, anything except fetching the webring entries) are protected by an auth key which is intentionally kept extremely simple.
+All administrative operations (effectively anything except fetching the webring entries) are protected by an auth key which is intentionally kept extremely simple.
 Any string of characters can be used as a key.
 All keys are defined as a JSON list called `AUTH_KEYS`.
 The key is to be passed to the request via the `auth_key` query parameter.
 If the given key is in the defined list,